 What we still need to fix in our guest bedroom

 Our guest bedroom is not quite finished yet, we still have a few more projects that need to be completed.
 I hope this list gives you a few more ideas when creating your own guest space.

-- Switch the blinds to white ones to brighten the room a little.
+- Switch the blinds to white ones to brighten the room.

 - Add hooks to the wall for hanging coats and bags.

-- Hang or place a full-length stand mirror in the room.
+- Hang or place a full-length mirror in the room.

 - Movable over-the-bed table for laptops, breakfast-in-bed, or extra storage.